Humphrey Sturt: Estate and works

-Humphrey Sturt had many ideas for the improvement of agriculture, which he introduced both in the Crichels and on Brownsea Island in Poole Harbour.
+Sturt had many ideas for the improvement of agriculture, which he introduced both in the Crichels and on Brownsea Island in Poole Harbour.
 He used steam power for threshing and transformed Brownsea Island by importing vast quantities of manure and planting new crops.
 The estates passed to Humphrey Sturt's younger son, Charles Sturt.

 Horton Tower

 Sturt designed the Horton Tower in Horton, Dorset, built 1750.
 Horton Tower, also known as Sturt's Folly, is an architectural folly with six stories, 140 feet (43 m) high.
 It had a fireplace halfway up.
 Taylor's 1765 map of Dorset describes it as an 'Observatory', but according to one local legend it was built by Sturt as a viewing platform from which he could watch the local hunt when he was too old to ride to hounds.

 Sturt died on 20 October 1786.
 He and his wife had ten sons and five daughters, including: